Classic Motorcycle Build

 Sharing the same V-Twin engine as other 1977 Sportsters, a displacement of 997cc was achieved through a bore and stroke ratio of 3.2 x 3.8 inches.
 With a compression ratio of 9.0:1, 57 horsepower was achieved at 6,000 rpm.

-The siamesed exhaust was a departure from past Sportster models, and did make maintenance a little harder, but added a solid five-horsepower gain in performance.
+The 'siamesed' exhaust was a departure from past Sportster models, and they made maintenance a little harder, but a solid five-horsepower was added.

 All XLCR models left the factory as electric start only.
 Some have been retro-fitted to kick-start using 1979 XLCH parts.

-Valve timing on the Harley Cafe Racer was slightly more radical than other Sportster models.
 XLCR models also received a solid-state voltage regulator, as would all 1978 and later XL models.
+Valve timing was slightly more radical than other Sportster models.

 1978 Harley XLCR

-Harley-Davidson continued to produce the Cafe Racer in 1978, competing against much lighter and faster bikes such as the Kawasaki Z-1, Ducati 900SS, and BMW R90S.
+The Motor Company continued production of the Cafe Racer for 1978, competing against much lighter and faster bikes such as the Kawasaki Z-1, Ducati 900SS, and BMW R90S.
 Solo seating probably didn't help sales, so Harley came out with an optional dual saddle and axle-mounted passenger pegs.

 Although a Daytona, Florida debut showed the XLCR to be very popular with riders, production delays held the bike back from retail sales until 1977.
 There were 1,923 produced in 1977, 1,201 produced in 1978, and just nine produced in early 1979.
 Unlike the first two model years, the 1979 Cafe Racers were equipped with an EPA-regulated air cleaner box.

-Many XLCR's sat in the dealer showrooms for years after production, and were sometimes discounted down to cost.
-While not fully appreciated in its day, the Cafe Racer helped future Sportster models achieve better handling, braking and agility.
-Today the XLCR models are prized collectors items.
+Many sat in the dealer showrooms for years after production, and were sometimes discounted down to cost.

 Harley Cafe Racer Replica

 To build an XLCR replica, first choice is to start with a 1979 Ironhead.
-It is basically the same frame and engine as the Cafe Racer.
-Most XLCR parts like the seat, exhaust, headlight mount and fairing are available either used or reproduction.
+It's basically the same frame and engine.
+Most parts, including seat, exhaust, headlight mount and fairing are still available either used or reproduction.
 Paint the engine wrinkle-black and add an 18" rear wheel.
 The hardest part will be finding (or fabricating) rear foot controls.

 Related Articles: